HenriettaProject/documents/Henrietta-Support-Agreement.md

 - Henrietta botls to the Swope facility guiding package
 - Instrument Size and Mass
   - Henrietta rotator is 200 lbs
-  - Henrietta instrument is 735 lbs
+  - Henrietta instrument is 735 lbs including electronics
   - Henrietta cart is 246 lbs
   - (Henrietta dummy, without weights is 220 lbs)
+- Henrietta is also shipped with an Agilent Vacuum Pumping Station.

 The equipment on Henrietta includes: